Jacobs and R17

 Jacobs helped the thing back upright.
 “Damage report?”

-“I may have chipped the third stair from the top.”
+“I may have dinged the third stair from the top.”

 “No, I mean you.”